peteroupc/CBOR/docs/PeterO.ExtendedRational.md

     public bool IsNaN();

-Returns whether thi object is a not-a-number value.
+Returns whether this object is a not-a-number value.

 <b>Returns:</b>

-True if thi object is a not-a-number value; otherwise, false.
+True if this object is a not-a-number value; otherwise, false.

 ### IsInfinity